OceanNetworksCanada/api-matlab-client/onc/tests/README.md

 **TESTING REQUIREMENTS**

 1. MATLAB unit testing framework (usually included)
 2. Create a text file named "TOKEN" (no extension) that contains your token.
-This file will NOT be uploaded to GitHub (due to a .gitignore entry) and exists to avoid publishing your token by mistake.
+This file will NOT be uploaded to GitHub (due to a .gitignore entry) nor packed into the toolbox (file exclusion) and exists to avoid publishing your token by mistake.
+If in doubt, clear its contents before publishing changes.

 **RUNNING TESTS**